steelealex1/Microsoft-Defender-for-Cloud/Labs/Modules/Module-4-Regulatory-Compliance.md

 15. You can assign policy and initiative parameters to be used during the assignment process.
 Skip this section and click on Review + Create to validate your settings.
 Then, click on Create.
 16. You should now see your new initiative listed – **Custom Benchmark** along with the additional metadata (scope, category, etc.)
 ![Regulatory compliance assessment and standards](../Images/lab4rc5.gif?raw=true)
-17. To assign your new security policy, open **Microsoft Defender for Cloud blade**.
+17. To assign your new security policy, navigate back to **Microsoft Defender for Cloud**.
-18. From the left navigation pane, under Management section, click on **Security policy**.
+18. From the left navigation pane, click on **Environment Settings**, choose your subscription.
+19. Under **Policy settings**, click on **Security policy**.
-19. Select a **desired scope** to assign your new security policy (it could be either Management Group or Subscription).
+20. Select a **desired scope** to assign your new security policy (it could be either Management Group or Subscription).
-20. On **Security policy** page, hover to Your custom initiatives and select **Add a custom initiative**.
+21. On **Security policy** page, hover to Your custom initiatives and select **Add a custom initiative**.
-21. On **Add custom initiative**, your new standard should be listed there, so you can click on **Add** to assign to it.
+22. On **Add custom initiative**, your new standard should be listed there, so you can click on **Add** to assign to it.
 Once assigned, it will be listed as a recommendation in the Recommendations blade and be added in the Regulatory Compliance dashboard.
-22. Follow the **on-screen instructions to assign it on the desired scope**.
+23. Follow the **on-screen instructions to assign it on the desired scope**.
 If you decided to include parameters in your initiative, now you should be able to fulfill them.
 Click **Review + create** to start the validation process and then **Create**.
-23. Now your new security benchmark is displayed in regulatory compliance along with the built-in regulatory standards.
+24. Now your new security benchmark is displayed in regulatory compliance along with the built-in regulatory standards.

 ### Exercise 4 Azure Audit Reports